Controlling Robots Over the Internet

 Once you can receive messages from a remote computer, it’s easy to parse the text for reserved words or phrases like MOVE FORWARD or TURN LEFT and execute the appropriate actions to make your robot perform as expected.
 Such actions might require controlling your robot’s motors directly or by sending Bluetooth commands to your robot’s microcontroller.
 Obviously, your robot’s hardware configuration will dictate the exact procedure needed.

-In the next issue of SERVO, we’ll build on this ability to communicate over the Internet and demonstrate how we can control a robot with voice commands to Amazon’s Alexa (Echo).
+Next time, we’ll build on this ability to communicate over the Internet and demonstrate how we can control a robot with voice commands to Amazon’s Alexa (Echo).
 If you’re familiar with Alexa, you know Amazon’s voice recognition technology is amazing.

 With two or three devices in a home, you can usually give voice commands from anywhere in the house.
 The next article will show how to use Alexa as a speech-to-text system that can send messages directly to a server program (as discussed in this article).